 FTB Tax Audits

-Similar to the IRS, the FTB conducts tax audits to verify the correctness of the amount of a taxpayer’s tax liability.
+Similar in some ways to an IRS audit, the FTB conducts tax audits to verify the correctness of the amount of a taxpayer’s tax liability.
 The FTB will select items on your tax return, and you will need to provide relevant information to verify selected items.
 You have the right for someone to represent or accompany you to meetings during your FTB tax audit.
 To designate a representative, your auditor requires a completed FTB 3520, Power of Attorney.

 When the FTB auditor has completed the audit, the auditor will provide his or her findings in writing and issue to you one or more of the following:

 - A letter stating we accept your tax return or your claim for a tax refund as you filed it.